-2019 £000 2018 £000
+2020 £000 2019 £000

-At 1 September 857 722
+At 1 September 942 857

-Expected return on assets 25 19
+Expected return on assets 18 25

-Actuarial gains 9 25
+Actuarial gains 26 9

-Employer contributions 46 40
+Employer contributions 49 46

-Employee contributions 15 14
+Employee contributions 16 15

-Benefits paid (10) 37
+Benefits paid (10) (10)

-At 31 August 942 857
+At 31 August 1,041 942

-21. Operating lease commitments
+23. Operating lease commitments

-At 31 August 2019 the academy had commitments to make future minimum lease payments under noncancellable operating leases as follows:
+At 31 August 2020 the academy had commitments to make future minimum lease payments under noncancellable operating leases as follows:

-2019 2018

-€000 £000
+2020 £000 2019 £000

 Amounts Payable:

-Within one year 6 6
+Within one year 7 6

-Between one and five years 12 18
+Between one and five years 5 12

-Total 18 24
+Total 12 18

-22. Related party transactions
+24. Related party transactions

-Owing to the nature of the academy and the composition of the Board of Trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which trustees have an interest.
-All transactions involving such organisations are conducted in accordance with the requirements of the AFH, including notifying the ESFA of all transactions made on or after 1 April 2019 and obtaining their approval where required, and with the academy's financial regulations and normal procurement procedures relating to connected and related party transactions.
-The following related party transactions took place in the financial period.
+Owing to the nature of the academy and the composition of the Board of Trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which the trustees have an interest.
+All transactions involving such organisations are conducted in accordance with the requirements of the Academies Financial Handbook, including notifying the ESFA of all transactions made on or after 1 April 2019 and obtaining their approval where required, and with the academy's financial regulations and normal procurement procedures relating to connected and related party transactions.

-Expenditure Related Party Transactions
+Expenditure Related Party Transaction

-Comerstones Education Limited - a limited company in which L Sinclair's daughter is a Director:
+Cornerstones Education Limited - a limited company in which L Sinclair's daughter is a Director:

-The academy purchased support services from Cornerstones Education Limited, totalling £450 (2018: £400) during the period.
-There were no amounts outstanding at 31 August 2019 (2018: £nil).
+The academy purchased support services from Cornerstones Education Limited, totalling £Nil (2019: £450) during the period.
+There were no amounts outstanding at 31 August 2020 (2019:£Nil)